MrYossu/Pixata.Utilities/Pixata.Extensions/Readme.md

 `ToDurationString` - Converts a number of seconds to a string representation of the duration.
 For example, 125 will be converted to "2 minutes 5 seconds".

 ## StringExtensionMethods
-`SplitCamelCase()` - Splits a camcel case string into separate words, eg "ThisIsMyString" gets converted into "This Is My String".
-Very useful for working with enums.
+`SplitCamelCase()` - Splits a camel case string into separate words, eg "ThisIsMyString" gets converted into "This Is My String".
+Very useful for working with enums (although see below for variations of this method that work directly with enums).
+Takes an option `bool` parameter that specifies whether the second and subsequent words in the returned string should be lower case.
+Default is true.

 `SplitEnumCamelCase<T>()` - Splits an enum member name using camel case as the rule.
-For example, if you had an `enum` named `Aminals`, and it had a member named `JimSpriggs`, then `Animals.JimSpriggs.SplitEnumCamelCase()` would return "Jim Spriggs"
+For example, if you had an `enum` named `Aminals`, and it had a member named `JimSpriggs`, then `Animals.JimSpriggs.SplitEnumCamelCase()` would return "Jim Spriggs".
+Takes an option `bool` parameter  as above.

 `SplitEnumValueCamelCase<T>()` - Splits an enum member value (assumed to be an int) using camel case as the rule.
-Using the same `enum` as in the previous comment, if `JimSpriggs` had a value of 2, then `2.SplitEnumValueCamelCase<Animals>()` would return "Jim Spriggs"
+Using the same `enum` as in the previous comment, if `JimSpriggs` had a value of 2, then `2.SplitEnumValueCamelCase<Animals>()` would return "Jim Spriggs".
+Takes an option `bool` parameter  as above.

 `FirstLine()` - Returns the first line of a multi-line string.
 Useful for getting the first line of someone's address